siliconcompiler/siliconcompiler/docs/index.rst

 .. rst-class:: page-break

-- Look in the :ref:`glossary` for unfamiliar terms
+- :ref:`glossary`
-- Try the :ref:`faq` for common questions
+- :ref:`faq`
-- The :ref:`API references <api_refs>` can be a good resource if you're looking for more information about functions and methods
-- And if you can't find what you're looking for, the SiliconCompiler team is happy to help!
-Please `file an issue <https://github.com/siliconcompiler/siliconcompiler/issues>`_ so we can look into it.
+- Last but not least, `file an issue <https://github.com/siliconcompiler/siliconcompiler/issues>`_ if you can't find what you're looking for, or something isn't working as expected.
+The SiliconCompiler team is happy to help!